Online Master’s Programs in Molecular Biology & Diagnostic Science

 Applicants to the program must have a bachelor’s degree in clinical laboratory science or related science with a minimum grade point average of 3.0 and laboratory experience.
 Transcripts of applicants will be evaluated on an individual basis.

 As part of the program, students will delve into topics such as the principle of clinical molecular genetics; clinical molecular diagnostic techniques; clinical genetics; measurement and evaluation; psychology of evaluation; molecular identification of bacterial pathogens; method verification and validation; curriculum development; and biomedical lab operations.
-The program comprises 33 credits.
+The program comprises 33 to 34 credits.

-• Location: Marquette, MI
+- Location: Marquette, MI

-• Accreditation: Higher Learning Commission (HLC)
+- Accreditation: Higher Learning Commission (HLC)

-• Format: Online; a week-long on-campus laboratory experience required for thesis only
+- Format: Online; a week-long on-campus laboratory experience required for thesis only

-• Expected Time to Completion: Five semesters
+- Expected Time to Completion: Five semesters

-Drexel University’s online master of science program in molecular medicine provides extensive training in practical and academic biotechnology knowledge in translational research, particularly in the areas of vaccine development and molecular therapeutics.
+Drexel University’s online master of science program in molecular medicine provides extensive training in practical and academic biotechnology knowledge in translational research, particularly in vaccine development and molecular therapeutics.
 With both full-time and part-time options, the program encompasses fundamental requirements for establishing a sound grounding in biochemistry, microbiology, molecular biology, and genetics.
 The program requires a research internship in the summer session of the first or second year.

 To get accepted into the program, applicants must have a four-year chemistry or biology-based BS or BA degree, with undergraduate coursework in microbiology, biology, chemistry, immunology, mathematics, biochemistry, or other related subjects.
 A GPA of 3.0 is required.